great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

     Each example is a dictionary with two keys:

-    * data: defines the input data of the example as a table/data frame.
+    * ``data``: defines the input data of the example as a table/data frame.
 In this example the table has one column named "mostly_threes" with 10 rows.
-    * tests: a list of test cases that use the data defined above as input to validate
+    * ``tests``: a list of test cases that use the data defined above as input to validate

         * ``title`` should be a descriptive name for the test case.
 Make sure to have no spaces.
         * ``in`` contains exactly the parameters that you want to pass in to the Expectation. ``"in": {"column": "mostly_threes", "mostly": 0.6}`` in the example above is equivalent to ``expect_column_values_to_equal_three(column="mostly_threes, mostly=0.6)``